eppye-bots/wiki_for_rtd/deployment/archiving.rst

                                       13893479

 .. note::
-    It is strongly advised to archive the file outside of the bots directories!
+    It is strongly advised to archive outside of the bots directories.

 .. rubric::
     Additional options for long term archive